How to Start a Succesful Blog and Make Money In 2022

 When you have lots of content about a subtopic, it’s easy for Google to see your blog has something to offer.

 The reason why a pillar structure is powerful is twofold.
 In one way, you increase your chances to start ranking for competitive keywords.

-Secondly, you’re also aiming at long-tail keywords that are less competitive.
+Secondly, you’re also aiming at less competitive long-tail keywords.

 3. Focus on quality content

 The third thing that’s entirely in your hands as a new blogger is the quality of content you create.

 Google the topic you’re going to write about to see what other sites are doing.

 How can you make it better?
 What topics can you add?
 How many words do does articles have?

 The pillar structure, as discussed previously, also helps increase the quality of your content by default.
 After all, you’ll have 10 or more posts about the same keyword.